Acoustic Imaging for UAV Detection: Dense Beamformed Energy Maps and U-Net SELD: METHODOLOGY

 \subsection{Inference and Evaluation}

 At test time, the U-Net outputs are thresholded, and a centroid is computed over active regions in the predicted mask to estimate the DOA.
-To suppress spurious activations we apply an erosion, retain the largest connected component and compute its centroid.
+This estimation is obtained as the centroid of the active pixel set $S=\{(i,j):\hat{Y}_{i,j}=1\}$ in the predicted mask:

+computed after thresholding (0.5 on the sigmoid output) and a $3\times3$ erosion, with fallback to the unfiltered mask if erosion removes all active pixels.
 Metrics are computed per 100 ms frame, then averaged over full trajectories to expose range-dependent accuracy.